 Beer can chicken in a smoker gives it extra flavor…

-Barbecue smokers using wood, by their very nature, adds flavor.
+Barbecue smokers use wood, by their very nature, adds flavor.
 But they are not necessary to make great beer can chicken.
-Actually, beer can chicken electric smoker style works well is a popular choice, that many people overlook.
+Actually, the beer can chicken electric smoker style works well is a popular choice, that many people overlook.
 It is excellent for maintaining steady and consistent heat.

 Will a beer can chicken fit on a Weber kettle?